partrickJhonson/beef/Interface.md

 [[Images/interface-command2.png|align=center]]

-If you now go to the "Logs" tab, you will see two informations :
+If you now go to the "Logs" tab, you will see two pieces of information:

 * The browsers joined the zombie horde
 * You launched the "Get Internal IP" on the hooked browser

 [[Images/interface-log.png|align=center]]

-You can also see that the main tab "Logs" has now a list on all actions done on all browsers :
+You can also see that the main tab "Logs" has now a list on all actions completed on all browsers :

 [[Images/interface-log2.png|align=center]]